huchenlei/stable-diffusion-ps-pea/README.md

    - [*DONE*] Generation progress bar.
 1. Universal extension support
    - Raw text input for extension's script args.
-1. Savable run configuration
+1. [*DONE*] Savable run configuration
+   - [*DONE*] Reset button on generation page to reset everything to default
-3. Prompt textbox
+2. Prompt textbox
    - Auto complete (Self prompt use history and prompt use DB)
    - Templates (Default quality prompt, negative embeddings, etc)
    - Prompt token estimation (75/150/225)
    - [*DONE*] LoRA selection (LoRA should be selected instead of being put into prompt ideally)
      - Automatically detect LoRA trigger words
      - Search bar on LoRA selection
-4. ControlNet support
+3. ControlNet support
    - [*DONE*] Select a layer, choose a preprocessor can convert it to ControlNet layer.
    - [*DONE*] ControlNet layer will be used as ControlNet input
    - [*DONE*] Control type selection